-Lackington’s is an online magazine that publishes speculative fiction and art four times a year.
+Lackington’s is an online speculative fiction magazine that was founded in October 2013.
 We want to help widen the space for prose poetry.
 We’re looking for stylized prose.
 Not inept purple prose, of course, but controlled and well-crafted wordsmithery that reflects the story, setting, theme, atmosphere, or philosophy it seeks to describe.

 So: If you write conventional, transparent prose — the kind that dominates the marketplace — we’ll turn your story away.
 This is no reflection on the quality of your language or the story as a whole.
 We may even love your work.
 It just doesn’t fit the scope of this project.

 We pay contributors and rely on subscriptions, Patreon, e-book sales, and donations to keep content free on the website.
 Our staff is volunteer.

 Everything else: lackingtonsmagazine at gmail dot com